FedRAMP/docs/tools/site/content/rev5/playbook/agency/authorization/authorization.md

 - Inconsistencies between the boundary diagram, data flow diagrams, and SSP narrative.

-- Inconsistencies between control narratives and what is validated by the 3PAO and described in the [FedRAMP Security Test Case Procedures Workbook](<https://www.fedramp.gov/resources/templates/FedRAMP-Security-Assessment-Report-(SAR)-Template.docx>).
+- Inconsistencies between control narratives and what is validated by the 3PAO and described in the SAR

 - Inconsistencies between the SAR and POA&M.